Are Molecules Magical? Non-Stabilizerness in Molecular Bonding: Results and Discussion

 Very interestingly, note that the ground state (\ref{eq:ground_state}) can be understood as the state of a qubit upon interpreting the two determinants as computational basis states $\left|\tilde 0\right\rangle=|1100\rangle$ and $\left|\tilde 1\right\rangle=|0011\rangle$.
 We know that at very short interatomic distances, including the equilibrium bound state distance, the ground state of the system is very well approximated by setting $\theta\simeq 0$, namely by the state $\left|\tilde 0\right\rangle$.
 Adiabatic increase of the bond length can then be interpreted as implementing the following unitary operation:

 with $U(\theta)$ the rotation around the $y$-axis

 Note that one can conjugate this rotation into a rotation around the $z$-axis instead:

-As explained below, the point of maximal magic corresponds to a value of the interatomic distance $\ell^\star$ for which the angle $\theta$ is equal to $-\pi/8$.
+As explained below, the analytic maximum of the minimal-basis magic proxies occurs at $\theta=-\pi/8$, which corresponds to an interatomic distance very close to the curvature reference point $\ell^\star$ in our STO-3G scan, though not exactly equal to it.
 The key observation is the following: for $\theta=-\pi/8$, the unitary $U(-\pi/8)$ is precisely conjugate to the T-gate (more precisely to its Hermitian conjugate in our conventions), and \textit{the conjugation matrix belongs to the Pauli group}.
 The T-gate is precisely known to be a non-Clifford gate which once adjoined to the group of Clifford operations allows for universal quantum computation.
-Morevover, conjugation by an element of the Pauli group does not impact non-stabilizerness, and therefore the adiabatic stretching of the bond from the equilibrium position of the dimer to the point of maximal extrinsic curvature of the FCI binding energy can indeed be interpreted as implementing a highly non Clifford gate.
-Conversely, the process of relaxing from the point of maximal extrinsic curvature towards the point of equilibrium of the dimer can be understood as implementing a T-gate.
+Morevover, conjugation by an element of the Pauli group does not impact non-stabilizerness, and therefore adiabatically stretching the bond from equilibrium into this high-magic intermediate regime can be viewed, at least qualitatively, as implementing a highly non-Clifford transformation.
+Conversely, relaxing from that regime back toward equilibrium may be interpreted in the same spirit as undoing such a transformation.
 We push this reasoning further at the end of the outlook section.

 The confluence of these perspectives reinforces a remarkable insight: the process of chemical bond formation is not solely an energetic or structural rearrangement but is also accompanied by a non‑trivial transformation in the quantum informational character of the state.
 At large distances, the electrons are described by nearly independent, stabilizer‑like states, whereas in the bonding formation region the superposition of covalent and ionic contributions requires an injection of magic into the system.
 This observation opens a conceptual bridge between quantum resource theories and chemical reactivity, suggesting that the cost of forming a bond can be viewed through the lens of quantum computational resources.